learn the business of blogging – always free

 This post has been updated in August 2018 and January 2019 to reflect recent ShopStyle business model changes as well as the declining stability of RewardStyle analytics and performance.

-Two of the most popular affiliate sites for fashion and interior design bloggers are RewardStyle and ShopStyle.
+Two of the most popular affiliate programs for fashion and home decor bloggers are LTK (RewardStyle) and Collective Voice (ShopStyle).
 Each network has its pros and cons, and they’re both fighting to gain greater market share of female-audience affiliate marketing.
-It’s common for people to have trouble deciding which network to use to make the most profit and it may require some testing on your end to figure out the best solution.
+It’s common for content creators to have trouble deciding which network to use to make the most profit.
+It may require some testing on your end to figure out the best solution.
+In any case, I’m here to share my experience of using both RewardStyle vs ShopStyle!

-I’m going to share with you my personal experience with each platform in this post.
-I certainly struggled with deciding whether to use ShopStyle vs RewardStyle on my blog and social media accounts.
-I run an interior design blog and have tested both affiliate networks for some time.
+I will share with you my personal experience with each platform in this post.
+I certainly struggled with deciding whether to use Collective Voice vs LTK on my blog and social media accounts.
+I run a home decorating blog and have tested both affiliate networks for some time.

-The major difference between the networks is that RewardStyle pays bloggers based on the sales they generate while ShopStyle pays users on the amount of clicks referred to retailers.
+August 2018 Update: The major difference between the networks used to be that RewardStyle paid bloggers based on the sales they generate while ShopStyle paid users on the amount of clicks referred to retailers.

-August 2018 Update: ShopStyle is no longer a PPC (Pay per click) network.
-They have moved to the same model as RewardStyle: CPA (Cost per acquisition) which means both networks will pay you based on the number of sales you generated, not the number of clicks.
+However, ShopStyle is no longer a PPC (Pay per click) network.
+ShopStyle has moved to the same model as RewardStyle: CPA (Cost per acquisition) which means both networks will pay you based on the number of sales you generated, not the number of clicks.

 Here is a bit more history about each company:

-ShopStyle Collective is an affiliate network backed by the ShopStyle brand, which is essentially a massive shopping search engine.
-Formerly owned by PopSugar, SS was recently acquired by Ebates.
+Collective Voice, formerly ShopStyle, is an affiliate network backed by the ShopStyle brand, which is essentially a massive shopping search engine.
+Formerly owned by PopSugar, ShopStyle was recently acquired by Ebates.